-A maximum of six hours of undergraduate free electives may be transferred in for credit and a maximum of six hours of professional electives may be transferred in for credit.
+A maximum of six hours of professional electives may be transferred in for credit.
 Credit will not be awarded for courses completed more than seven years prior.

-Up to 20 percent of the total hours required for the master's degree program may be transferred in for credit.
+Up to 20% of the total hours required for a master's degree program may be transferred in for credit.

 Approval will not be given to take coursework outside the University if the student's schedule can be reasonably modified to accommodate enrollment in the course during the same fall, spring or summer semester, or if such work will result in less than full-time study at the University during the semester in which the course normally would have been taken.
-Exceptions require approval from the appropriate Office of the Dean or Graduate Program.
+Exceptions require approval from the appropriate Office of the Dean.

 Courses taught at the University cannot be taken outside the University if the student is retaking the course due to having received a poor grade in that course or due to withdrawing from the course.
-Exceptions require approval from the appropriate Office of the Dean or Graduate Program.
+Exceptions require approval from the appropriate Office of the Dean.